Natural supplements for ADHD: do they really work?

 Dozens of studies have linked ADHD risks and ADHD symptoms with specific nutritional deficiencies.

-In the United Kingdom and around the world, one out of every 20 children has attention-deficit/hyperactivity disorder (ADHD) .
-The rates of diagnosed ADHD have risen significantly over the past two decades, causing many researchers to sound the alarm of a growing ADHD epidemic .
+In the United Kingdom and around the world, one out of every 20 children has attention-deficit/hyperactivity disorder (ADHD).
+The rates of diagnosed ADHD have risen significantly over the past two decades, causing many researchers to sound the alarm of a growing ADHD epidemic.
+While many children and adults are prescribed stimulant medication to help treat their symptoms, fewer people are aware of the potential benefits of taking natural supplements for ADHD.

-While the exact reasons for this rise in ADHD cases continue to be studied, a growing body of research has highlighted a profound link between ADHD and nutritional deficiencies .
-If you or someone you know struggles with ADHD and difficulty focusing, concentrating, or remembering things, vitamins for concentration and supplements for focus can help.
+While the exact reasons for this rise in ADHD cases continue to be studied, a growing body of research has highlighted a profound link between ADHD and nutritional deficiencies.
+When our brains lack the nutrients they need to perform at optimal levels, our focus suffers.

 This may be due to zinc's important role in numerous processes in your body, including the growth and development of children.
-Your body also needs zinc for DNA synthesis, enzymatic reactions, and gene expression, which are all potential factors in the development of ADHD and the way that ADHD symptoms present themselves.
+Your body needs zinc for DNA synthesis, enzymatic reactions, and gene expression, which are all potential factors in the development of ADHD.

 chickpeas, kidney beans, and other legumes